PratikPaudel/mongodb-hackathon/README.md

 - ✅ TypeScript for type safety
 - ✅ Tailwind CSS v4 for modern styling
 - ✅ Auto-reloading for both frontend and backend
+- ✅ Built-in keep-alive system (backend pings itself every 14 minutes)
+- ✅ Ready for deployment to Render and Vercel

 ## Development